Advanced Endoscopy Techniques

 This advanced endoscopic procedure is typically used to treat cancer and to determine if it has spread.
 As an example, it can help your doctor determine if cancer has spread to tissue underneath the digestive tract lining.
 An EMR is also used to access small pieces of tissue for analysis to help a doctor make an initial diagnosis.

-Endoscopic Sphincterotomy
+Endoscopic Suturing

 Endoscopic Submucosal Dissection (ESD)